Business Associate Agreement

 - Termination for cause.
 Either party may terminate this Agreement if the other party materially breaches this Agreement and fails to cure the breach within thirty (30) days of receiving written notice.

 - Effect of termination.
 Upon termination, Business Associate shall return or destroy all PHI in its possession, if feasible.
 If return or destruction is not feasible, Business Associate shall extend the protections of this Agreement to the remaining PHI and limit further uses and disclosures to those purposes that make return or destruction infeasible.
-The Service's automatic file deletion policy ensures that PHI stored as uploaded documents is destroyed within the plan's retention window without requiring manual action.
+Uploaded documents are automatically destroyed within the configured retention period after request completion.
+Recipient identifying information and request metadata are destroyed when Covered Entity deletes the associated requests or organization account through the Service, or upon written request to Business Associate.

 - Regulatory references.
 Any reference to a section of HIPAA or its implementing regulations means the section as in effect or as amended.